Master of Philosophy: Canada

 The MPhil is offered at some Canadian universities as a two-year degree involving coursework, examinations, and practice at academic writing.
 At some institutions, successful completion leads to a guaranteed place on a PhD course with "advanced standing", reducing the length of the PhD by a year.

 India

-Indian universities offer MPhil degrees as the most advanced master's degree in the fields of arts, science and humanities.
-The duration is typically two years long and includes both a taught portion and an extensive research portion.
-Several universities offer enrollment in their integrated MPhil–PhD program and MPhil degree holders are usually exempted from some of the doctoral coursework requirement.
+Indian universities used to offer MPhil degrees as the most advanced master's degree in the fields of arts, science and humanities.
+The duration was typically two years long and included both a taught portion and an extensive research portion.
+Several universities offered enrolment in their integrated MPhil–PhD program and MPhil degree holders were usually exempted from some of the doctoral coursework requirement.
 In July 2020, the Government of India announced that, as part of its new National Education Policy, MPhils would be discontinued in India.
+In 2023, the University Grants Commission reiterated that there should be no fresh admissions to MPhil degrees, as they are no longer valid.though state of West Bengal refused to accept the directive imposed by the UGC and decided to continue it depend on several factors such as university autonomy and student demands.

 Finland

 In Finland, the regular master's degree filosofian maisteri translates to "Master of Philosophy".
 As in English, the term "philosophy" does not imply a specialization in theoretical philosophy.
 These degrees are regular master's degrees, not special "higher" degrees (cf. Licentiate and Doctor of Philosophy).
 In the past, filosofian maisteri signified that the degree was earned through actual studying, in contrast to honorary master's degrees that were granted upon application to bachelor's degree graduates.